anufrievroman/waypaper/README.md

 - Works on Wayland (with `swww` or `swaybg` or `hyprpaper` or `wallutils` or `mpvpaper`)
 - Works on Xorg (with `feh` or `wallutils`)
 - Restores wallpaper after restart (`waypaper --restore`)
-- Fast and minimal
+- Fast and minimal (315 kB)

 ## Installation

-You need to install at least one of the backends and Waypaper, which works as a frontend.
+Install at least one of the backends and Waypaper, which works as a frontend.

 ### 1. Install a backend